awslabs/multi-model-server/.circleci/README.md

 Model Server uses CircleCI for builds.
 This folder contains the config and scripts that are needed for CircleCI.

 ## config.yml
-config.yml contains MMS build logic which will be used by CircleCI.
+_config.yml_ contains MMS build logic which will be used by CircleCI.

 ## Jobs
 Currently following jobs are executed under "**build_and_test**" workflow
-1. **build** - Builds a frontend/model-server.jar and executes gradle tests
+1. **build** - Builds _frontend/model-server.jar_ and executes tests from gradle
-2. **python_tests** - Executes pytests from mms/tests/unit_tests/
+2. **python_tests** - Executes pytests from _mms/tests/unit_tests/_
 3. **api_tests** - (NEW!)
 Executes newman test suite for API testing
 4. **benchmark** - Executes latency benchmark using resnet-18 model
 5. **taurus** - (NEW!)
 Executes taurus tests for performance

 ## scripts
-Instead of using inline commands inside config.yml, job steps are configured as shell scripts.
+Instead of using inline commands inside _config.yml_, job steps are configured as shell scripts.
 This is easier for maintenance and reduces chances of error in config.yml

-## images
+## images (WIP)
 MMS uses customized docker image for its CircleCI build.
 To make sure MMS is compatible with both Python2 and Python3, we use two build projects.
-We published two code build docker images on docker hub:
+We have published two docker images on docker hub for code build
 * --------/mms-build:python2.7
 * --------/mms-build:python3.6